 "This book is essential reading for scholars and policymakers interested in controlling air pollution and greenhouse gas emissions in developing countries.
 It is the first comprehensive treatment of the subject in China and contains all of the elements necessary for conducting similar analyses in other countries."

 —Maureen CROPPER, Distinguished University Professor, Department of Economics, University of Maryland; past President, Association of Environmental and Resource Economists; past Lead Economist, World Bank

 In Clearer Skies Over China, China Project economists, engineers, atmospheric scientists, and health scientists at Harvard, Tsinghua University, Nanjing University, and the Chinese Academy of Environmental Planning have integrated the economics-engineering-health framework developed in Clearing the Air with the Project's GEOS-Chem atmospheric model of China.
-This long-intended Project integration is possible due to advances in the resolution of national emission inventories by Tsinghua researchers, who integrated them as Harvard post-docs and now participate in the China Project from home institutions in China.
+This long-intended Project integration is possible due to advances in the resolution of national emission inventories by researchers originally from Tsinghua U., who improved inventories and linked them together as Harvard post-docs and now participate in the China Project from home institutions in China.
 The improved spatial and sector resolution of emission inventories makes the linking of a sector-based economic model and a spatially-resolved atmospheric model feasible.
 The emission inventory research is described here.